sg2295/sg2295/README.md

 ### Hi there, I'm Sergios!

-🌱 I'm a final year Computer Science undergraduate at the University of Bath and a part-time Software Engineer at Intel.
+🌱 I'm a final year Computer Science undergraduate at the **University of Bath** and a part-time Software Engineer at **Intel**.

 <!--
 🌱 I'm a final year Computer Science student at the Unversity of Bath and I recently completed a 13-month Software Engineering placement at Intel.
 -->
+🎓 I'm currently investigating the development of 2-dimensional SLAM algorithms for low-cost robotics platforms.

-📚 I enjoy working with C++, Python and Java.
+📚 I enjoy working with C++, Java and Python.

 👨‍💻 If you'd like to take a look at some of my more _interesting_ projects, I'd suggest any of the following:
 - [Insight](https://github.com/alex-and-the-antelopes/Insight), a Parliamentary Bill tracker